sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **I do believe.**

-7. The priest thrice blows softly in their face, and follows up the gesture with the words below, saying them only once:

-7a.
-But if it seems impractical to breathe on them from a distance, he simply holds his right hand outstretched toward the catechumens while he says the words: **Depart from them, unclean spirit, and give place to the Holy Spirit, the Advocate.**
+7\.
+The priest thrice blows softly in their face, and follows up the gesture with the words below, saying them only once: **Depart from them, unclean spirit, and give place to the Holy Spirit, the Advocate.**

-8. Here he breathes softly on them in the form of a cross, saying: **Receive, by this breath, the good Spirit along with His blessing.**
+8\.
+Here he breathes softly on them in the form of a cross, saying: **Receive, by this breath, the good Spirit along with His blessing.**

 P: **Peace be with you.**

 All: **And also with you.**

-8a.
-Here again if it seems impractical to breathe on them from a distance, he holds his hand as in 7a while he says: **Receive, by this laying on of hands, the good Spirit along with His blessing.**

-P: **Peace be with you.**

-All: **And also with you.**

-9. Then the candidates pass in single file before the priest, who makes the sign of the cross on the brow and heart of each, saying: **N., receive the sign of the cross on your brow and on your heart.
+9\.
+Then the candidates pass in single file before the priest, who makes the sign of the cross on the brow and heart of each, saying: **N., receive the sign of the cross on your brow and on your heart.
 Put your whole trust in the heavenly teachings.
 And lead a life that will truly fit you to be a dwelling place for God.
 On entering God's Church acknowledge with joy that you have escaped the clutches of death.**

 The priest continues: **Worship God the Father almighty, and Jesus Christ, His only-begotten Son, our Lord, who is coming to judge both the living and the dead and the world by fire.**